Thursday, October 4, 2018

 Despite Laciar's record against boxers that held championships, I think among those voters that haven't really looked into his record, it hurts him that he only fought one boxer in the hall (a 15-round decision over Hilario Zapata), although if Gilberto Roman not perished, he might have been on his way to HOF consideration.

-In my opinion, the deck is stacked against fighters like Laciar, who often have to wait until fighters of his age reach the "Old-Timers' portion, which was changed to having their last bout to being no later than 1988 (Laciar's last match was in 1990).
+In my opinion, the deck is stacked against fighters like Laciar, who often have to wait until fighters of his age reach the "Old-Timers' portion, which was changed to having their last bout no later than 1988 (Laciar's last match was in 1990).

 Two great champions at light flyweight and flyweight never received the votes to get in without the voting base that recognized their greatness in the Modern category in Japan's Yoko Gushiken and Masao Ohba would have likely never been inducted without the Old Timers category and Laciar may have to wait until then for his induction.